An Explicit Wavefunction of the Interacting Non-Hermitian Spin-1/2 1D System

 where $\{\overline{k}_{l}\}$ and $\{\Lambda_{i}\}$ are $N$ and $N_\downarrow$ variables to be determined, with $1\leq l \leq N$ and $1 \leq i, i^{\prime} \leq N_{\downarrow}$.
 Once $\{\bar{k}_{l}\}$ are obtained, the corresponding momentum of the $l$-th particle with spin $\sigma_l$ is given by

-It would be challenging to solve $\{\bar{k}_{l}\}$ from the BA equations.
-Actually it is significantly simplified due to the non-Hermitian SOC.
-Among all the scattering channels, there is a specific one with momentum distribution
+Note that the scattering is always non-diffractive in terms of $\overline{k}_l$, which ensures the integrability of the model.

+The solutions to BA equations are significantly simplified due to the non-Hermitian SOC.
+For example, in the two-body case, the solutions can be effectively expressed by the Eq. (\ref{E9}), since those reflected waves with momenta $\{k_{1,\uparrow}, k_{2,\downarrow}\}$ are removed in the approximation to the wavefunctions.
+The same thing happens in the many-body case.
+As illustrated in Fig. (\ref{Illustration of BA wavefunction}), the many-body wavefunction is composed of many `plane waves', connected with each other by scattering.
+Those `plane waves' in the same column are connected by transmission, which share the same momenta since transmission exchanges the positions of the particles while preserving their momenta.
+For example, $A_2$, $A_3\cdots$ are the transmission descendants of $A_1$, with momenta

-where $1 \leq i\leq N_\downarrow$, $N_\downarrow + 1 \leq j\leq N$, $\chi_l = 2 \pi n_l$ and $\mathcal{\eta}_r$ is defined in Eq.~(\ref{E7}).
-We denote this channel as the incident wave, in which the imaginary parts of momenta are small in the dilute limit.
-Similar to the two-body case, reflection between spin-up and down particles will cause a pair of momenta to carry finite imaginary parts at the order of $m\alpha=\lambda_s^{-1}$.
-These reflected waves decay much faster than the incident wave, therefore can be discarded in the dilute limit defined as,
+Here $1 \leq i\leq N_\downarrow$, $N_\downarrow + 1 \leq j\leq N$, $\chi_l = 2 \pi n_l$ and $\mathcal{\eta}_r$ is defined in Eq.~(\ref{E7}). $A_1$, $A_2$, $A_3\cdots$ are denoted as incident waves, like the $A$ and $A'$-terms in the two-body case.
+Each incident wave has many reflected descendants, aligned in the same row.
+Due to the diffractive reflection described by Eq. (\ref{Diffractive reflection}), these descendants decay much faster than the incident waves, therefore can be discarded in the dilute limit defined as,

 where $d=L/N$ is the average inter-particle distance.
-Detailed calculations are found in the SM. \ref{Solution to Bethe-ansatz equation}.
+Detailed calculations are found in the SM.
+II.
 Note that our approximated solution exhibits a singularity at $\alpha=0$, since the dilute limit is broken in that case.

 Comparing Eq. (\ref{Dominant channel momentum distribution}) with the two-body solution Eq. (\ref{E9}), one finds that only imaginary parts of momenta change, which are amplified by the number of particles with opposite spins.
 This fact stems from the nature of resonant states.
 For a spin-down particle, it deems each spin-up particle as a soft boundary, such that its length free of collision is roughly $L/N_\uparrow$.
 Hence, the imaginary part of $k_{i,\downarrow}$ in Eq. (\ref{Dominant channel momentum distribution}) is amplified by a factor of $N_\uparrow$.
 The case for a spin-up particle is in parallel.